Skip site navigation (1)Skip section navigation (2)

 algorithm is unspecified and subject to change.)

-This unfortunately breaks spoiler mechanisms that rely on "black on
+To avoid breaking spoiler mechanisms that rely on "black on black"

 See also